Cinctura lilium

 Cinctura lilium, common name the banded tulip, is a species of sea snail, a marine gastropod mollusk in the family Fasciolariidae, the spindle snails, the tulip snails and their allies.

 Shell description

 The banded tulip shell does not grow as large as that of the true tulip, Fasciolaria tulipa.
-Also the color pattern is different: the color splotches appear as a redder color (blue in rare areas) and the stripes that give the banded tulip its name are much farther apart.
+The color pattern is also different: the color splotches appear as a redder color (blue in rare areas) and the stripes that give the banded tulip its name are much further apart.

 The shell grows to be 2 ¼ - 4 1/8 inches (5.7-10.5 cm) in length.